AngleProtocol/angle-docs/deprecated/core-module/faq.md

 ## What stablecoins are supported by Angle Core module?

-While the principle of the Core module could work for any stablecoin, it is for the moment only used for agEUR, Angle's Euro stablecoin. agEUR issued by the Core Module is interoperable with the agEUR from the other protocol's modules.
+While the principle of the Core module could work for any stablecoin, it was only used for agEUR, Angle's Euro stablecoin, before being wound down in May 2023.
+The collateral assets for agEUR were USDC, DAI, FRAX, and ETH/wETH.

-## What collateral are accepted by Angle Core module?

-Currently, USDC, DAI, FRAX, and ETH/wETH can be used to mint agEUR.
-Users can still come with any other tokens on the Angle App, and they will be swapped against one of these collaterals.

 ## How is Angle's Core module different from other stablecoin protocols?